 3. The New Interpreter's Bible (NIB) likens this passage to other Biblical incidents in which human beings unknowingly encounter heavenly ones, be they angels or God Himself.
 In most of them, fellowship around a meal is involved:

 a.
-Hebrews 13:2 recalls Genesis 18 in which Abraham and Sarah entertain God, initially not recognizing Him.
+Hebrews 13:2 recalls Genesis 18 in which Abraham and Sarah entertain God, initially not recognizing Him.4.
+Joseph Fitzmyer divides this incident into four parts (according to NIB):

 b.
 In God's call of Moses at the burning bush in Exodus 3, Moses at first doesn't know that he's talking with God.